michaelcruzcervera/Pantree/README.md

 # Pantree
-Android Mobile application for pantry tracking and recipie sharing.
+Android Mobile application for pantry tracking and recipe sharing.